spdermn02/TouchPortal_OpenHardwareMonitor_Plugin/README.md

 when it loads the Plugin it should look like this
 ```
-00:48:02 - [LOG] (Plugin System) Searching and loading plugins...^M
+00:48:02 - [LOG] (Plugin System) Searching and loading plugins...
-00:48:02 - [LOG] (Plugin System) (127.0.0.1) Waiting for request on port 12136...^M
+00:48:02 - [LOG] (Plugin System) (127.0.0.1) Waiting for request on port 12136...
-00:48:02 - [LOG] (Plugin System) Added Category: Open Hardware Monitor Info^M
+00:48:02 - [LOG] (Plugin System) Added Category: Open Hardware Monitor Info
 ```
 and a little lower you should see something like this:
 ```
 00:48:08 - [LOG] (Plugin System) Executing plugin service: "C:\Users\<USERNAME>\AppData\Roaming\TouchPortal\plugins\OpenHardwareMonitor\tp_ohm.exe"
 ```

-If you do not see those messages - hit up the #tp_ohm channel on the Touch Portal Discord and we can troubleshoot it when I'm available (more notes will be added here as we have to troubleshoot)
+If you do not see those messages - visut the #tp_ohm channel on the Touch Portal Discord and we can troubleshoot it when I'm available
+*INFO: more notes will be added here as we have to troubleshoot*

 ## Notes